 Question 1: How Often Does It Feel Like I Am Working Harder At My Children’s Enjoyment Than They Are?

-If you find that often feels that you are the one working harder than your children to enjoy family outings, then you may want to seek a change.
-This article becomes very important to more peaceful and enjoyable summer.
+If you find that often feel that you are the one working harder than your children to enjoy family outings, then you may want to seek a change.
+This article becomes very important to a more peaceful and enjoyable summer.

-Question 2: How Often Do Child Behaviors Like whining, crying, tantrums, complaints, upsets, etc. get in the way of enjoying family outing?
+Question 2: How Often Do Child Behaviors Like whining, crying, tantrums, complaints, upsets, etc. get in the way of enjoying family outings?